dactylogram/ECG_peak_detection/README.md

 ```

 ## Peak detection
 You can see peak detection codes in 'detector.py' and 'detector.ipynb' files.
+Note that the model was trained by MIT_BIH, INCART, and QT databases and you can see cross-database performance when you test MIT_BIH_ST, European_ST_T, and TELE databases.